dejanbatanjac/dejanbatanjac.github.io/_posts/2020-07-09-Resnet from scratch.md

 permalink: /resnet18
 ---

-Recently I made some ResNet from scratch.
-Before I show the code check what is [inside ResNets](https://dejanbatanjac.github.io/2019/09/17/Resnet-inside.html).
+Recently I made some ResNet18 from scratch so I could modify it.
+Before I showed what is [inside ResNets](https://dejanbatanjac.github.io/2019/09/17/Resnet-inside.html) but in low detail.

-## Facts
+## Few facts

 There are several popular models:
 * ResNet18